vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 52 commits since the previous release, including 24 fixes.
+More than 58 commits since the previous release, including 28 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Tue Jun 27 02:42:49 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Wed Jun 28 02:40:34 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER